pinco227/D-man/TEST.md

   > The accessibility was tested using [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/).
 This has tested the fallback colours (before colours are automatically assigned based on the cover art).
 For the dynamic colours, individual tests were made using [a11y Color-pair Contrast Testing](https://color.a11y.com/ContrastPair/).
 For both cases, the result are satisfying.
 ## Code Validation
   - ### HTML
-    > Html was tested and validated with [W3C Validator](https://validator.w3.org/). **No errors or issues**.
-The results are satisfying on all pages.
+    > Html was tested and validated with [W3C Validator](https://validator.w3.org/).
+Code has been adjusted.
+The only warning is for the lack of heading elements in the `<section>` which is not conclusive since the validator doesn't get the dynamically loaded content (which has headings for each page).
+The content for each page was separately tested with the same validator. **No errors or issues**
   - ### CSS
-    > CSS was validated with [W3C CSS](https://jigsaw.w3.org/css-validator/) by direct input.
-The results came with no error and only warnings about the vendor prefixes, which can be ignored.
+    > Custom CSS was validated with [W3C CSS](https://jigsaw.w3.org/css-validator/).
+Code has been adjusted and the results came with no error and only warnings about the vendor prefixes, which can be ignored.
   - ### JavaScript
-    >
+    > Javascript has been validated during building proccess by **VSCODE** extension **[ESLint](https://eslint.org/)**.
+For extra caution **[JSHint](https://jshint.com/)** was used for code validation by direct input. **No errors or issues**